kie4280/eye-protector2/README.md

 # Updates

-Unfortunately, this widget isn't compatible with KDE 6 so is currently broken.
+- [20240606] Unfortunately, this widget isn't compatible with KDE 6 so is currently broken.
+- [20240904] Update: This widget is currently working in Plaasma 6.1.4 😃

 # Motivation